 Did the prayer contain the words, “Dear God, Thank you for the …….” , ” Heavenly Father, we are grateful for …….: any variation of that thought?

-This is where we are first exposed to thankfulness, this and of course each time we received a gift from anyone.
+This is where we are first exposed to thankfulness, this and of course each time we received a gift from anyone and mother would be right there with,” What do we say?”

 Whatever the reason of why we are who we are, grateful or not, may it be because of our upbringing, our religion, our God, or our unwillingness to embrace it, I truly feel that gratitude is a virtue that cannot be cultivated.
 I know this to be an emotion that is a part of us.
 For some; it is dormant.
 It may take a while to wake .
 It might sleep forever.

 On this day of Thanksgiving I want to say that I am thankful for my mother and father and their truths, I am grateful for my brothers and their families for filling my heart with a calming peace.
-Much thanks to my pets, present and past for showing me I am worthy of trust and bringing me joy when I need it the most.
+Much thanks to my pets, past and present for showing me I am worthy of trust and bringing me joy when I need it the most.
 Thank you to my friends for liking me when I was at my worst.
 Thank you to my best friend for saving my life years ago by being in it and thanks to my boyfriend for the love and most of all; the laughter.
 I am grateful for the music and grateful for the quiet.
-I thank God for my job and for my time off.
 I am grateful to live in this time where I can get married and present my authentic self although I long to revisit a time and place where that was not possible.

 Thankful I will remain for my past mistakes and defeats.
 I am indebted to the lessons learned that strengthened me.
 I am as thankful as I am hopeful to have a myriad of unknown sweet-imagined possibilities yet to experience.